alban-read/M1-MICRO-FORTH/M1MicroForth.md

 These do add that "teletype line-noise with a duplex mismatch during an electrical storm look" to our code that many of us miss.

-For §c .. §f there are ++ increment add +! and floating add f+! suffixes, that increment and add values to the volatiles respectively.
+For §c .. §f there are ++ increment add +! and floating add +! suffixes, that increment and add values to the volatiles respectively.

 I will be using these words to draw some graphics later, I want to use floating point.

 Meanwhile here in the terminal I have commented most of them out, not to clutter the dictionary with dozens of words.

+I am not sure yet how safe these are to use.

 #### Self reference